Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 People with cystic fibrosis often have impaired reproductive function.
 Almost all men have a low or absent sperm count (which makes them sterile) because one of the ducts of the testis (the vas deferens) has developed abnormally and blocks the passage of sperm.
 In women, cervical secretions are too thick, causing somewhat decreased fertility.
 However, many women with cystic fibrosis have carried pregnancies to term.
 The outcome of the pregnancy for both the mother and the newborn is related to the mother's health status during pregnancy.
 Otherwise, sexual function is not impaired in men or women.

 Other complications may include arthritis, chronic pain, problems sleeping and obstructive sleep apnea Obstructive sleep apnea in children Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more , kidney disease, depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and anxiety, sensorineural hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
-More than 10% of people in the United States have some degree of hearing loss that affects their... read more and ear ringing Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
+More than 15% of people in the United States have some degree of hearing loss that affects their... read more and ear ringing Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
 It is a symptom and not a specific disease.
 Tinnitus is very common—10 to 15% of people experience... read more (tinnitus) caused by exposure to drugs that damage the ears Ear Disorders Caused by Drugs Many drugs can damage the ears (ototoxic drugs).
 Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example... read more (especially aminoglycosides Aminoglycosides Aminoglycosides are a class of antibiotics used to treat serious bacterial infections, such as those caused by gram-negative bacteria (especially Pseudomonas aeruginosa).
-Aminoglycosides include... read more ), and an increased risk of cancer of the bile ducts Tumors of the Bile Ducts and Gallbladder Tumors, both noncancerous and cancerous, within the bile ducts or gallbladder are rare.
-Ultrasonography can usually detect a tumor in the bile ducts or gallbladder.
-These cancers are usually... read more , pancreas Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
+Aminoglycosides... read more ), and an increased risk of cancer of the bile ducts Tumors of the Bile Ducts and Gallbladder Tumors, both noncancerous and cancerous, within the bile ducts or gallbladder are rare.
+Ultrasonography or MRI/MRCP can usually detect a tumor in the bile ducts or gallbladder.
+These cancers... read more , pancreas Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
 Abdominal pain, weight loss, jaundice, and vomiting are some... read more , and intestines Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more .

 Screening tests for cystic fibrosis are done on all newborns in the United States.
 A drop of blood is collected on a piece of filter paper and the level of trypsin (a digestive enzyme from the pancreas) is measured.
 If the trypsin level in the blood is high, newborns undergo confirmatory testing, which includes sweat testing and/or genetic testing.
 Most cases of cystic fibrosis are now identified by newborn screening tests.